 15, 16, 18, or 20 Gauge

 They have a sharp tip, a rigid body, and a smooth shank to allow little seasonal movement.
-As they are available in 15, 16, 18, or 20 gauge, various lengths suit each application.
+As they are available in 15, 16, 18, or 20 gauge nail sizes, they can be used in various applications.

 They fire nails in angles and deep into the tongue’s corner and through into the subfloor.
-Once you set the nail gun, you work for a long time efficiently.
+Once you set the nail gun, you can work for a very long time.

 6. Roofing Nailer